 We know that the Lord commands us to ‘love thy neighbor’.
 That’s the key to everything.
 Talking about the errors of materialism would be to repeat all that’s been said on the subject.
 I want instead to talk about our faith-in-practice within the Church.

 Frequently, we Catholics love the institution (the Church) and her practices more than the people who comprise the Church.
-We love the Eucharist so much that if the priest is boring in his preaching or if the choir sings badly, we get mad at them; we get distracted and offended when there’s a bad service in something so sublime and beloved to us.
+We love the Eucharist so much that if the priest is boring in his preaching or if the choir sings badly, we get mad at them; we get distracted and offended when there’s a distraction during something so sublime and beloved to us.

 I leave you with this question.
 What do we love more?
 The people or the institution?
 Let alone if someone who doesn’t look like us finds our community.